QuDataAI/EnzymeStability/README.md

 # Enzyme Stability
 ![image1](img/image1.png)

+## Introduction
+Enzymes are biological catalysts that speed up chemical reactions without being consumed or altered.
+They are widely used in various industries, such as food, pharmaceutical, textile, and biofuel, to improve the efficiency and quality of the products.
+However, enzymes are also sensitive to environmental factors, such as temperature, pH, and ionic strength, that can affect their structure and activity.
+Therefore, enzyme stability is an important factor in the industrial use of enzymes.
+In this report, we present the results of our team’s research on enzyme stability and immobilization.

 ## AVGP3
-At the beginning, we noticed that the https://www.kaggle.com/code/vslaykovsky/nesp-thermonet approach gives a high contribution to the prediction of thermal stability.
+At the beginning, we noticed that the approach described in the [notebook](https://www.kaggle.com/code/vslaykovsky/nesp-thermonet) gives a high contribution to the prediction of thermal stability.

 We studied the material from this article https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008291 and decided to experiment with different neural network architectures, and arrived at the Resnet-3D